John Lilburne: Fictional portrayal

 Lilburne was portrayed by Tom Goodman-Hill in the 2008 television drama The Devil's Whore.
 In this fictional work, Lilburne is shown to have died in prison while being visited by his wife, Elizabeth.
 He was also played by Michael Pennington in the 1981 television play A Last Visitor for Mr. Hugh Peter, and by Gerald Kyd in the 2012 premiere of the play 55 Days.

 Lt-Colonel John Lilburne has a regiment in his honour in the Sealed Knot Society (which re-enacts historical battles).

-In 1997 the singer-songwriter Rev Hammer released a concept album Called "Freeborn John" telling John Lilburne's story.
-The album featured musical and vocal contributions from Maddy Prior, Rose Kemp, Eddi Reader, Rory McLeod, members of The Levellers,and Justin Sullivan alongside other members of New Model Army.
+In 1997 the singer-songwriter Rev Hammer released a concept album called Freeborn John telling John Lilburne's story.
+The album featured musical and vocal contributions from Maddy Prior, Rose Kemp, Eddi Reader, Rory McLeod, members of Levellers, and Justin Sullivan alongside other members of New Model Army.

 John Lilburne Award

-The Citizens in Charge Foundation, honours a person or organization every month who stands up for initiative and referendum rights in the US.
+The Citizens in Charge Foundation, honours a person or organisation every month who stands up for initiative and referendum rights in the US.